-2.e.1 Tire Collection: The district will use the funds in the plan to hold or match state funds for tire collections within the district.
-It is an on-going issue due to the rural nature of our district.
-People put many miles on their vehicles.

-There is also a need for collections of tractor tires and large truck tires, so all of these will be collected where possible.
-There will be matching funds generated as needed for tire collections.

-- 2.e.2 HHW Collection: The District will hold an annual household hazardous waste collection day in alternating counties, unless a program is developed at the Sutton Road Recycling Center.
-There will also be an effort to identify any options in the future for an on-going collection program and see if it would be more cost effective for the district. - 2.e.3 Electronics Collection: Electronics Collection will be covered under the expenses of the district for the Sutton Road Recycling Center and our

-Recycling Days.
-Costs for this item is under special collections and Sutton Road.

-- 2.e.4 Appliance Collection: Collection will be covered under the expenses of the district for the Sutton Road Recycling Center and our Recycling Days.
-Costs for this item is under special collections and Sutton Road. - 2.e.5 Other Collection Drives: Our twice a year in each county Recycling Drives expenses will come under this line item.
+- 2.e.1 Tire Collection: The district will use any of our Other (2p) funds in the plan to hold or match state funds for tire collections within the district.
+It is an ongoing issue due to the rural nature of our district.
+People put many miles on their vehicles. - There is also a need for collections of tractor tires and large truck tires, so all of these will be collected where possible.
+There will be matching funds generated as needed for tire collections. - 2.e.2 HHW Collection: The District will hold an annual household hazardous waste collection day in alternating counties, unless a program is developed at the Sutton Road Recycling Center.
+There will also be an effort to identify any options in the future for an on-going collection program and see if it would be more cost effective for the district. - 2.e.3 Electronics Collection: Electronics Collection will be covered under the expenses of the district for the Sutton Road Recycling Center and our Collection Drives - 2.e.4 Appliance Collection: Collection will be covered under the expenses of the district for the Sutton Road Recycling Center and our Recycling Days.
+Costs for this item are under special collections and Sutton Road. - 2.e.5 Other Collection Drives: Our twice a year in each county Recycling Drives expenses will come under this line item.
 There are costs for recycling batteries and bulbs collected at the four events and at local community hubs.
 There are also expenses to get roll-offs, delivered, extra staff, processing of materials.
+Largely, it is due to the partnerships, we have developed the cost of these events has gone down due to partners recycling or disposing of the materials gathered at these events.
+This line item will also cover materials sent for recycling from the Sutton Road Recycling Center.
+In the most recent past, the District gave out grants to communities to hold clean up days.
+With the limited budget, these grants will only be given out if there are special funds designated for them or there is grant money available.
+These clean up grants will also be one of the first items to be increased if the budget improves over time.

+2.f Yard Waste/Other Organics: No plans were developed to spend fund in this area, except the Compost items above, but reserve the right to consider it.

+2.g Education/Awareness

+- 2.g.1 Education Staff: This line item covers the AmeriCorps volunteer which will serve as an outreach and education person for the district.
+They will assist with the drop off program, Sutton Road Recycling Center and do educational programming and outreach.

-Largely, it is due to the partnerships, we have developed the cost of these events has gone down due to partners recycling or disposing of the materials gathered at these events. - 2.f Yard Waste/Other Organics: No plans were developed to spend fund in this area, except the Compost items above, but reserve the right to consider it. - 2.g Education/Awareness - 2.g.1 Education Staff: After the great success from the Ohio EPA and Recycling Drop-off Pilot Program, the district may use implementation funds to hire summer staff to visit the drop-off sites to inform and educate residents about contamination, if funds are made available through a grant or extra funds. - 2.g.2 Advertisement/Promotion: Due to the rural nature of our District, we have to use many methods of communicating our messages.
-We will use this line item to develop, print, distribute and inform the public of our programs, events and to share our annual report.
-Because much of our funding will be coming from the public, we will alert them once a year through various means of our successes, programs, fiscal report and upcoming events for the year. - 2.g.3 Other: -none - 2.h Recycling Market Development - 2.h.1 General Market Development Activities-none - 2.h.2 Ohio EPA pass-through grant-as many as needed. - 2.i Service Contracts none - 2.j Feasibility Studies none - 2.k Waste Assessments/Audits none - 2.I Dump Cleanup none
+- After the great success from the Ohio EPA and Recycling Drop-off Pilot Program, the district may use implementation funds to hire summer staff to visit the drop-off sites to inform and educate residents about contamination, if funds are made available through a grant or extra funds.

+- 2.g.2 Advertisement/Promotion: Due to the rural nature of our District, we have to use many methods of communicating our messages.
+We will use this line item to develop, print, distribute and inform the public of our programs, events.

+- 2.q.3 Other: -none

+- 2.h Recycling Market Development

+- 2.h.1 General Market Development Activities-none

+- 2.h.2 Ohio EPA pass-through grant-as many as possible.

+- 2.i Service Contracts none

+- 2.j Feasibility Studies none

+- 2.k Waste Assessments/Audits none

+- 2.I Dump Cleanup none

 - 2.m Litter Collection/Education none

 - 2.n Emergency Debris Management none

-- 2.0 Loan Payment none

-- 2.p Other

-- 3 Health Dept. Enforcement none